anishkuvelkar/Portfolio/README.md

-# Portfolio
+#Portfolio
-Sure!
-Here’s a 350-character version:  ---  Welcome to my portfolio!
-Built with **React**, **Vite**, **TailwindCSS**, and **Framer Motion**, it highlights my web development skills and projects.
-It features interactive elements, responsive design, and showcases my expertise in technologies like React, Node.js, Django, TensorFlow, and more.
+My portfolio showcases my journey in Computer Engineering featuring projects like CribMatch and Scoutify.
+It highlights my skills** in machine learning, NLP, web development and data analysis.
+It also reflects my work experience, vision for future projects, and the education that shapes my expertise.